 - Walking: The front gates are about 50m from a major road, which is noisy and crowded.
 Disappointingly, little of interest to guests in the immediate area.

 - Public Transport: The Jaipur Metro is of limited use to tourists – at least until more stations and routes are completed.
 The nearest station, Chandpole, is too far away (4 km) to be of any use.

 - Taxis & Auto-rickshaws: Taxis (unmetered) are poorly-marked and almost impossible to find without help from the hotel reception, and useless in the Old City anyway.
 Otherwise, Uber and Ola work effectively.
 However, just about anywhere, including the airport, is accessible by abundant auto-rickshaws.
 Some are electric and feature 2 small benches.

 These 2 are the best of a limited choice within a short walk north up the road, but they’re more for locals than foreign tourists.

 - Pink City Kings – With a family section and vast menu (vegetarian only).
-3-minute walk (260m).
+(250m).

-Otherwise, jump into an auto-rickshaw and head to the Pearl Palace Hotel (6km, 20-minute ride).
-The restaurant at this hotel, and 2 others directly opposite (listed below), offer rooftop settings with vast views, intimate lighting, competitive prices, and live music on most nights.
+Otherwise, jump into an auto-rickshaw and head to the Pearl Palace Hotel (6 km).
+The restaurant at this hotel and 2 others directly opposite (listed below) offer rooftop settings with vast views, intimate lighting, competitive prices, and live music on most nights.
 All are open from about 7 am to 11 pm.